Dynamic High-Order Control Barrier Functions with Diffuser for Safety-Critical Trajectory Planning at Signal-Free Intersections: Methodology

 Distinct from classifier guidance, the unconditional denoising diffusion model $p_\theta$ parameterized through a score estimator $\boldsymbol{\epsilon}_\theta(\boldsymbol{\tau}^j)$ is trained together with the conditional model $p_\theta(\boldsymbol{\tau}^j|\boldsymbol{l}(\boldsymbol{\tau}^i)) $ parameterized through $\boldsymbol{\epsilon}_\theta(\boldsymbol{\tau}^j,\boldsymbol{l}(\boldsymbol{\tau}))$.
 The score of classifier-free guidance \cite{ho2022classifier} is defined as:

 where \(w\) is the guidance scale.
 In this work, there are two types of timesteps: one associated with the diffusion process and the other with the planning process.
-To maintain clarity, superscripts \(j \in \{1, \dots, T\}\) denote timesteps in the forward diffusion stage, while subscripts \(t \in \{1, \dots, H\}\) indicate the trajectory timesteps.
+To maintain clarity, superscripts \(j \in \{1, \dots, N\}\) denote timesteps in the forward diffusion stage, while subscripts \(t \in \{1, \dots, H\}\) indicate the trajectory timesteps.
 When \(w = 0\), the conditional information has no impact on trajectory generation, whereas larger values of \(w\) can significantly strengthen this influence.
 Also, unreasonable results may be obtained if the guidance weight $w$ is too high.
 Then, the loss function can be defined as \cite{ho2022classifier}:

-where $\beta$ represents the probability of ignoring the conditional information, $\epsilon$ denotes the sample noise in the forward process, and $a$ denotes the action set of the trajectory in the dataset.
-When crossing the intersection, a constraint is required to ensure the generation of feasible trajectories that terminate at a goal location.
+where $\beta$ represents the probability of ignoring the conditional information, $\epsilon$ denotes the sample noise in the forward process, $a$ denotes the action set of the trajectory in the dataset, and $w_a$ denotes the weight of the action loss.
+The losses of the trajectories and action sets are summed and jointly used for optimization.

+Vehicles are assumed to have predetermined lane assignments based on prior routing decisions before approaching an intersection.
+These predetermined arrival lanes serve as fixed goal locations for trajectory generation.
+To ensure feasible trajectories and minimize displacement errors, a goal-oriented constraint is imposed within the trajectory planning framework.
+Specifically, this constraint encourages that vehicles precisely reach their designated target lanes at the intersection exit.
+Integrating explicit goal constraints effectively reduces the accumulation of trajectory prediction errors, thereby enhancing trajectory accuracy and intersection navigation reliability.
 Referring to \cite{janner2022planning}, the constraint of the state is defined as:

 where $\mathbf{g}_t$ is the goal set of state and action at time $t$.
 To implement this constraint, the sampled values are replaced by the goal $\mathbf{g}_t$ after all diffusion timesteps $i$.